 Guests at Jordan House can include breakfast at the Inn on the Twenty’s white tablecloth restaurant.
 Morning offerings begin with a Continental buffet, laden with fresh fruit, an excellent house-made granola, freshly baked pastries, smoked salmon, cereal, and juices.

 Several hot dishes are offered as well.
 During my visit, I could select eggs with bacon or sausage, a bowl of steel-cut oats, or fluffy (and delicious) buckwheat pancakes topped with creme fraiche and fresh berries.

 If you want to splurge on an elaborate dinner, ask about package rates that combine accommodations at Jordan House with breakfast and an evening meal at Inn on the Twenty.

 Double room rates at Jordan House in high season (May through October) start at CAD$129 on weekdays, rising to CAD$179 on Friday and Saturday nights.
 Off-season rates begin at $99 — a great value for a stylish getaway to Ontario’s wine county.
-Make reservations at the hotel website or compare rates and book through Priceline or Hotels.com
+Make reservations at the hotel website or compare rates and book through Priceline or other online booking sites.

-Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the books, Moon Handbooks: Ontario and Living Abroad in Canada.
+Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the book, Moon Toronto and Ontario.
 Room photo courtesy of Jordan House/Inn on the Twenty.
 Other photos © Carolyn B. Heller.
 Jordan House Hotel hosted my stay for review purposes.